Fluid-Dynamics-Group/distribute/pybind/docs/source/api.rst

 API Reference
 =============

-The recommended way to use the API is to start by looking at the final function :func:`write_config_to_file` and work backwards to all the constituent functions.
+The recommended way to use the API is to start by looking at the final function :func:`distribute_compute_config.write_config_to_file` and work backwards to all the constituent functions.

 .. autofunction:: distribute_compute_config.apptainer_config(meta: Meta, description: Description, slurm: Optional[Slurm] = None) -> ApptainerConfig